5 Steps to becoming a CPA in Georgia

 g.
 Receive your exam scores by mail or retrieve them online here once they have been calculated.
 Do not try to access the online score report until at least 48 hours after taking the exam.

-If you need to arrange disability testing accommodations or want more information, call the Georgia Coordinator of CPA Examination Services at 800-CPA-EXAM.
+If you need more information, call the Georgia Coordinator of CPA Examination Services at 800-CPA-EXAM.

 For detailed information on the Uniform CPA Exam, click here.